annikaheuser/annikaheuser.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm a third-year PhD candidate in linguistics at the University of Pennsylvania.
+I'm a fourth-year PhD candidate in linguistics at the University of Pennsylvania.
 My research interests are in child language acquisition, especially phonological development.
 I am particularly interested in understanding how children learn discrete representations that differ from the continuous surface forms that they hear, and the role of the lexicon in this.
 I often build/use computational tools for my research.